 Want more shelf options?
 These suitcase shelves are definitely one of my man cave statement pieces.
 By the way, I’ve found it’s best to take out the lining inside the suitcases before beginning the DIY, as they can get a bit smelly.

 17. Barrel Bed

-I’ve got to say.
-This barrel bed sure looks pretty inviting.
+I’ve got to say this barrel bed sure looks pretty inviting.
 If I had one, I reckon I’d have some of the most relaxing naps ever in just a small man cave.

 18. Tire Sinks

 Take your favorite room up a notch by installing these tire sinks in your bathroom.
 This would be perfect for a radiator springs man cave concept.

 Would you believe this Nintendo controller coffee table actually functions?
 I know!
 I’m honestly really tempted to buy this online.
 It would take my gaming to a whole new level.

 Looking for more man cave ideas?
 Press play on the video below: